sevenval/flat-docs/reference/testing/README.md

 # Testing

 FLAT provides a built-in test framework.
-It is especially useful to unit-test [templates](/reference/templating/README.md), error handling an upstream requests.
+It is especially useful to unit-test [templates](/reference/templating/README.md), error handling and upstream requests.

 ## Syntax